Xinglab/isoCirc/analysis_module/README.md

 a single file that contains the union of full-length circular RNA isoforms detected across all tissues/cell lines.
-Specifically, the file will only include isoforms for which there exists at least one tissue/cell line in which the sum of read counts across all respective biological replicates is greater than or equal to a user-defined threshold.
+Specifically, the file will only include isoforms for which there exists at least one tissue/cell line in which the sum of read counts across all respective sequencing libraries is greater than or equal to a user-defined threshold.
 To generate this file:
 ```bash
 	python merge_isocirc.py -c /path/to/configuration/file \